elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 ---

-### What happens when a key gets suppressed for more than a second?
+### What happens when we suppress a key for more than a second?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If a key gets held down over an extended time, it begins to "auto-repeat": the keydown triggers repeatedly, and when the key is released, we eventually receive keyup.
+  <div><strong>Interview Response:</strong> If we suppress a key over an extended period of time, it begins to "auto-repeat": the keydown triggers repeatedly, and when the key is released, we eventually receive keyup.
 As a result, having numerous keydowns and a single keyup is rather usual.
-The event object's event.repeat attribute gets set to true for events triggered by auto-repeat.
+The event object's event.repeat attribute equates to true for events triggered by auto-repeat.
     </div>
   </div>
 </details>